Summer vacationers weigh testing, quarantine or staying home

 Maine innkeepers say the tests are burdensome because they’re potentially costly – and not readily available.

-At the Cod Cove Inn, owner Ted Hugger questions whether out-of-staters will pony up for the tests, which cost $150 if paid out of pocket.
+At the Cod Cove Inn in Edgecomb, owner Ted Hugger questions whether out-of-staters will pony up for the tests, which cost $150 if paid out of pocket.
 He also questioned whether tests will keep people safe since those 18 and under and traveling with adults are exempt.

 “It just doesn’t make sense,” he said.
 “It’s not a viable option.”